-· Standalone: Web server and browser on same machine
+· Stand-alone: The documentation server and clients on same machine

-You can use the Lite NetQuestion Web server which was installed with the base operating system.
-This server can serve documents to local users on the server computer, but cannot be used to server documents to remote users.
+You can use the Lite NetQuestion Web server that was installed with the base operating system.
+This server can serve documents to local users on the server computer, but cannot be used to serve documents to remote users.
 The exception to this is if these users have access to an X server on which they can use a Web browser from the Lite NetQuestion Web server.
-You can check that you have installed this Web server from the AIX Installation CD-ROMs by executing:
+You can check that you have installed this Web server from the AIX Installation CD-ROMs by running: